 Think you need a full rack of weights for a serious upper body workout?
 Not so fast.
 Using just your bodyweight and your TRX Suspension Trainer, you can workout your delts, traps, pecs, biceps, triceps, and more.
-Whether you work out in a big box gym or a home gym, this workout will get leave your arms and shoulders shaking in the best way possible.
+Whether you work out in a big box gym or a home gym, these five TRX exercises for your biceps will leave your arms and shoulders shaking in the best way possible.

 Start with your elbows bent higher than your shoulders, with your pinky fingers aligned to your temples.
 Next, walk your feet forward until you feel your biceps engage.
 Lower your body down and away (toward the floor) until your arms are straight, then pull your body back up.